Joel Turner (musician): Move to Hardwax, Out of the Box and assault (2006–2008)

 August 2007 saw the release of a new single "City of Dreams" featuring C4 (Modern Day Poets) and KNO (Beatbox Alliance, Modern Day Poets).
 It debuted at No. 60 on the ARIA singles charts, but promptly rose to No. 30 despite an absence of airplay.
 The video for the song (showcasing Turner's hometown of Brisbane) was released online in conjunction with a 15-minute documentary titled This Kid.
 Along with an uncensored version of "City of Dreams", the documentary included footage of Turner revisiting his old neighbourhood of Acacia Ridge and previewing forthcoming tunes on acoustic guitar.

 Turner's much-delayed second album Out of the Box was eventually released on 6 October 2007 through Central Station's hip-hop sub-label Hardwax.
 It included collaborations with members of De La Soul and the Modern Day Poets, as well as UK rapper Mystro and Australian artist Preech.
 Although Turner considered it to be superior to his debut release, the album was overlooked by critics and did not achieve the commercial success of its predecessor.

 Having recovered from his injury, Turner set about touring his second album Out of the Box, performing in schools and venues in cities across Australia.
 He headlined events such as the Urban Youth Arts Warehouse Fest, Xposed, and the Buzz Monkey National Breakdancing Championships, then spent early December performing several shows a day at the ASIMO exhibition in his hometown of Brisbane.
 Turner also received a further two nominations in the Urban division of the APRA Awards held in mid-June 2008.

 Aside from occasional television appearances, Turner spent most of 2008 away from the public eye, his only prominent performances taking place during De La Soul's set at the Gold Coast's Summafieldayze Festival in January and Melbourne's "Make a Change Concert" in April.

 In October the same year, Turner submitted a victim impact statement to the Beenleigh District Court and declared that the broken jaw he sustained in 2007 had rendered him unable to adequately promote his second album Out of the Box, which he claimed was detrimental to the album's sales.
 The court was told that Turner's recovery period had also cost him money in lost earnings.
-Describing the assault as unprovoked and gratuitously violent, the prosector stated: "The attack nearly pulled the plug on his beatbox career."
+Describing the assault as unprovoked and gratuitously violent, the prosecutor stated: "The attack nearly pulled the plug on his beatbox career."
 Turner's attacker was consequently sentenced to jail.
 During a November feature story on Nine Network news program A Current Affair, Turner spoke out about the impact of the assault and was reportedly working on a new album.